 Make the Most of Your Internship

-Try to meet people at all levels of your organization and learn about their experience.
-They may offer advice and ideas informally, or you may arrange more formal informational interviews.
-Ask for the business cards of those you meet and follow any advice or leads they offer.
+- Meet people at various levels of your organization and learn about their roles and experiences.
 Write a thank you note after an informational meeting and stay in touch, perhaps by sending a link to an interesting article, news of an upcoming conference, and the like.

 At the End of Your Internship

-- If you're a junior interested in working for the organization after graduation, bring up the subject of employment before you leave.
+- If you're a junior interested in working for the organization after graduation, ask about the possibility of future employment before you leave.
 Assert your interest and qualifications and inquire about the next step to be considered for a full-time job.

-- After you leave, send a thank you letter to your supervisor and to any other employees who served as mentors.
+- Send a thank you note to your supervisor and to any other employees who mentored you.
 Convey your appreciation for the experience and any references written on your behalf.

-- Stay in touch with the people you met.
-An occasional email, phone call, or visit during school breaks will enable you to nurture your relationships with these members of your professional network.
+- Stay in contact with the people you met.
+An occasional email, phone call, or visit during school breaks can help sustain your relationships with these members of your professional network.